Cost of Living in USA for Indian Students: 2025 Budget Guide

 1) Accommodation (Rent)

-• On-campus housing: convenient, but may cost more and include meal plans.
+- On-campus housing: convenient, but it can cost more and may come bundled with meal plans

 2) Food & Groceries

-Budget tip: Meal prep 2–3 times a week and limit eating out to “planned” occasions.
+Budget tip: Meal prep a couple of times a week and keep eating out for planned occasions instead of making it a habit.

 3) Utilities & Internet